Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.56-blue.svg)](../../release-notes/4.56.md)

 **Speech services** integrate Speech-to-Text (STT) or Text-to-Speech (TTS) vendors in the Voice Gateway Self-Service Portal.
 To ensure the AI Agent gets a voice, a speech service must be selected within the [Application](./applications.md).
 By connecting with a speech vendor of your choice, you can select between multiple voices, genders, accents, and languages.
-You can add multiple speech vendors to the Voice Gateway, or install multiple configurations of one speech vendor, to quickly switch between different setups.
+You can add multiple speech vendors to the Voice Gateway Self-Service Portal, or install multiple configurations of one speech vendor, to quickly switch between different setups.

 Voice Gateway supports the following speech vendor configurations: